Salvador, Brazil: A complete travel guide with the top things to do

 Note: I have heard that this region is dangerous, so be careful with your belongings.

-Address: 212, Vasco da Gama avenue – Engenho Velho de Brotas
+Address: 212, Vasco da Gama Avenue – Engenho Velho de Brotas

 As Meninas do Brasil

-Address: 19, Adhemar de Barros avenue – Ondina
+Address: 19, Adhemar de Barros Avenue – Ondina

 Morro do Cristo

-Address: Oceânica avenue – Barra
+Address: Oceânica Avenue – Barra

 Zumbi dos Palmares